 If more women share their postpartum depression stories, we can help lessen the stigma – allowing more people to talk about it and ask for help.
 Here is one of the many stories about PPD a caring mother wanted to share with you.

-We don’t talk about that here, that’s for other people.
-Even the acronym PPD or phrase postpartum blues feel safer to say: contained, sweet, easy.
+We don’t talk about that.
+That’s for other people.
+Even the acronym PPD or phrase “postpartum blues” feel safer to say: contained, sweet, easy.

 Sometimes the lucky ones are granted a fleeting whiff of surrender, of perspective and quiet embracement……but inevitably, the crash.